 Global Solution Discovery

-- Non-convex objectives including radiation exposure minimization
+- Non-convex objectives, such as minimizing radiation exposure

 Integrated Uncertainty Quantification